 Growth Removals – The laser is amazing when it comes to both small and large growth.
 It cauterizes as it cuts which makes for much less maintenance for owners during after-care.
 Perfect for those little cosmetic growths!

 Spay/Neuter – Another great example of a pain management procedure and with the cauterization, comes faster healing and recovery time.

 Laser therapy is a surgery-free, drug-free, noninvasive treatment to reduce pain, reduce inflammation and speed healing.
 This is achieved by using a beam of laser light to deeply penetrate tissue without damaging it.
 Laser energy initiates a response in the cells called “photo-bio-modulation”, which leads to reduced pain, reduced inflammation, and increased healing speed.

 Treatment protocols are unique to each patient and condition.
 Therefore, treatments will vary in time, complexity, and cost.
-Laser Therapy can be used to enhance other treatment plans recommended by Dr. Ghitea, Dr. Hughson, and Dr. Nelson.
+Laser Therapy can be used to enhance other treatment plans recommended by Dr. Ghitea, Dr. Hughson, and Dr. Sakaguchi.

 The Companion laser has settings that help treat the following conditions:

 - Dermatologic disorders (eg, hot spots, interdigital dermatitis, acral lick granuloma)

 - Acute and chronic otitis

 - Post-operative healing (eg, to treat incision pain and reduce inflammation before the patient wakes up)